7 Areas of Life to Set Goals in to Get Your Life Together

 Learning.
 Make learning new things a priority.
 This could include taking courses, attending workshops, or reading books on topics that interest you.

 Self-reflection.
 Set goals to reflect on yourself and become more aware of who you are.
-This can mean journaling, figuring out your personal values, meditating, or asking for feedback from others to understand your strengths and areas for growth.

 Creativity.
 Make goals for exploring your creativity.
 Try new hobbies or creative outlets, such as writing, painting, or music.